K-Sato1995/gatsbyBlog/content/posts/Create-React-app-with-GraphQL-+-Apollo-+-Typescript/index.md

 language: english
 cover: ./cover.png
 generate-card: false
 tags:
   - GraphQL
   - Apollo
   - Typescript
-description: A quick demonstration of how to create a react app in Typescript with GraphQL + Apollo + Typescript + GraphQLCodeGen.
+description: "A quick demonstration of how to create a react app in Typescript with GraphQL + Apollo + Typescript + GraphQLCodeGen."
 ---
 # Installation